purescript-halogen/purescript-halogen/docs/guide/02-Introducing-Components.md

 data Action = Increment | Decrement

-handleAction :: forall slots output m.
+handleAction :: forall output m.
 Action -> H.HalogenM State Action () output m Unit handleAction = ...

 render :: forall m.
 State -> H.ComponentHTML Action () m
 render = ...
 ```

 These types and functions are the core building blocks of a typical Halogen component.
 But they aren't sufficient on their own like this -- we need to bring them all together in one place.

 We'll do that using the `H.mkComponent` function.
 This function takes a `ComponentSpec`, which is a record containing an `initialState`, `render`, and `eval` function, and produces a `Component` from it: